← The journal AI & SaaS February 19, 2026

 How is AI impacting SaaS company valuations in 2026?

-AI-native companies with core infrastructure are commanding 8-12x revenue multiples, whilst traditional SaaS companies without defensible moats are seeing multiples compress to 3-5x as AI makes features easier to replicate.
-The divergence is particularly stark between companies that control foundational AI capabilities and those simply adding AI features to existing products.
+AI-native companies with core infrastructure, model-layer exposure, or proprietary data advantages appear to be receiving stronger valuation treatment than traditional SaaS companies without defensible moats.
+The divergence is clearest between companies that control foundational AI capabilities and those simply adding AI features to existing products.

 What is a data moat and why does it matter for SaaS companies?